exercism/python/concepts/lists/about.md

 >>> actual_names
 ["Tony", "Natasha", "Thor", "Bruce", "Clarke"]

-#  Likewise, altering the data in the list via the original nane will also alter the data under the new name.
+#  Likewise, altering the data in the list via the original name will also alter the data under the new name.
 >>> actual_names[0] = "Wanda"
 >>> same_list
 ['Wanda', 'Natasha', 'Thor', 'Bruce', 'Clarke']

-# If you copy the list, there will be two seperate list objects which can be changed independantly.
+# If you copy the list, there will be two separate list objects which can be changed independently.
 >>> copied_list = actual_names.copy()
 >>> copied_list[0] = "Tony"
 >>> actual_names